-APPLICATIONS FOR SINGLE WOMEN’S HOUSING ARE CURRENTLY BEING ACCEPTED.
+APPLICATIONS FOR SINGLE WOMEN’S HOUSING IS CURRENTLY OPEN.

 YWCA Madison’s downtown location features affordable apartments for low-income women, providing a safe and supportive permanent home in the heart of Madison.
 Apartments are available to women who make less than $35,280 per year.
 Rent ranges from $400 to $770 per month depending on the size of the room.